carlosreyes00/Inventracker/README.md

 + Automatically updates ingredient quantities as you use them in recipes or when you purchase new items.
 + When you make a sale, the app calculates the profit and builds a graph showing past sales.

-## Instalation
+## Installation
-The app is just an Xcode project, you only need to clone it and work on it.
+The app is an Xcode project, and you only need to clone it and work on it.

 ## Technical Details
 The app is built in Swift, using Apple's SwiftUI and Core Data frameworks.
-The app is currently targeting iOS 16.0
+The app is currently targeting iOS 16.0.